NK Cell Therapy-NK-cells-for-Cancer

 Natural Killer Cell Treatment & Immunotherapy w/ NK Cells

-Throughout modern history, treatments for cancer were dominated primarily by very cytotoxic pharmaceuticals and chemotherapy.
-These traditional means of treating cancer that is successful in killing cancer cells but these toxic medications also destroy many of the bodies healthy cells and neurotransmitters causing serious side-effects.
+Throughout modern history, cancer treatments have been dominated primarily by very cytotoxic pharmaceuticals and chemotherapy.
+These traditional means of treating cancer that is successful in killing cancer cells, but these toxic medications also destroy many of the body’s healthy cells and neurotransmitters, causing severe side effects.
 The lone goal of scientists has always been to target & only kill cancer cells and reverse systemic autoimmune disease using a functional medical approach to fighting Cancer.

 NK Cell Treatment for Cancer